 Communication competence, or "critical literacy," in the digital age requires the ability to formulate ethical and theory-informed messages to inform, persuade, or entertain, the ability to create and perform with appropriate technology, and the critical ability to understand and evaluate messages and performances in a variety of media and multicultural contexts.
 (2006 Strategic Planning Document)

 Communication, both as practice and as inquiry, permeates every element of our lives.
-It shapes how we see, engage, and describe the world.
-Communication studies is a window through which we understand ourselves, our interactions with others, and our life experiences.
+It shapes how we see, engage with, and describe the world.
+Communication Studies is a window through which we understand ourselves, our interactions with others, and our life experiences.
 As a mode of intellectual inquiry, students come to know how political, cultural, and social processes work communicatively to create meaning, distribute resources, and organize behavior.
-This poises students well for personal and professional growth as they move through ever-changing career opportunites, and is evidenced by increasing popularity by both students and employers.
+This poises students well for personal development in a complex world and professional growth in a rapidly evolving workplace.
+Beyond its practical value, the study of communication provides a strong and nuanced platform for understanding social interaction.